Border bases and order ideals: a polyhedral characterization: Introduction

-Although every Gröbner basis with respect to a degree-compatible term ordering can be extended to a border basis (see \cite[p.\ 281ff]{kehrein2006cbb}), not every border basis is an extension of a Gröbner basis and thus the former constitutes a broader class of bases.
-Even if an order ideal has the right cardinality, it does not necessarily support a border basis.
-Both cases were exemplified in \cite[Example 6]{kehrein2006cbb}.
-The border basis algorithm as formulated in \cite{kehrein2006cbb}, which in turn is a specification of Mourrain's generic algorithm \cite{mourrain1999ncn}, computes border bases of zero-dimensional ideals.
-Unfortunately, it does so for order ideals supported by a degree-compatible term ordering only and the computed border basis is supported by a reduced Gröbner basis.
-It therefore falls short to compute border bases for more general order ideals.
-In \cite[Proposition 5]{kehrein2006cbb}, an alternative algorithm was presented which can \emph{potentially} compute more general border bases \emph{but requires a priori knowledge} of the order ideal that might support the border basis.
-Thus the algorithm allows for computing a border bases once the order ideal is known but does not solve the characterization problem itself.
-Further, the actual algorithm is heavily based on Gröbner basis computations which is unsatisfactory as pointed out in \cite[p.\ 284]{kehrein2006cbb}.
+The border basis algorithm in \cite{kehrein2006cbb}, which is a specification of Mourrain's generic algorithm \cite{mourrain1999ncn}, allows for computing border bases of zero-dimensional ideals for order ideals supported by a \emph{degree-compatible} term ordering.
+However, this border basis algorithm does not allow for the computation of a border basis for more general order ideals (in fact it requires a degree-compatible term ordering).
+The alternative algorithm presented in \cite[Proposition 5]{kehrein2006cbb} which can \emph{potentially} compute arbitrary border bases requires the \emph{a priori} knowledge of the order ideal that might support a border basis.
+So while in principle the algorithm can compute arbitrary border bases, the supporting order ideal has to be part of the input.
+Thus it does not characterize order ideals for which a border basis does exist.
+Further, as pointed out in \cite[p.\ 284]{kehrein2006cbb}, the basis transformation approach of this algorithm is unsatisfactory as it significantly relies on Gröbner basis computations.
+Another interesting approach for the computation of normal forms that do not require degree-compatible term orderings is \cite{mourrain2005generalized,mourrain2008stable}, however here a fixpoint scheme is required.